With all the upheaval in the world today, our shopping habits have changed, are changing and will probably continue to change in the future.

 - A framed print or an uplifting poem could help someone through a troubled time

 - A handmade item of clothing, or a novelty lipstick case will be unique and could even be personalized.

 - Handmade organic soaps and bath products are healthier and often beautifully packaged

-So, I am writing this to help support small and local businesses who have been the worst hit in the business world – as they often are – and to encourage everyone to not only buy ‘green’ which is my usual rant (!) but also to explore the gift ideas that creative and talented folk are producing, because they are, after all, the people who live down your street and support your local economy.
+So, I am writing this shopping small post to help support small and local businesses who have been the worst hit in the business world – as they often are – and to encourage everyone to not only buy ‘green’ which is my usual rant (!) but also to explore the gift ideas that creative and talented folk are producing, because they are, after all, the people who live down your street and support your local economy.